 What is the Infant Learning Program?

-All families with children birth to 36 months of age are encouraged to have their child(ren) screened on a regular basis to ensure they are developing within normal limits and any delays can be identified early.
-Children may qualify for services through ILP if they have been diagnosed with a condition (Autism, Cerebral Palsy, Down Syndrome, etc.), are at risk for or show significant delays in one or more developmental areas including; communication, gross motor, fine motor, cognitive, social/emotional, and self help skills.
+All families with children birth to 36 months of age are encouraged to have their child(ren) screened on a regular basis to ensure they are developing within normal limits and any delays can be identified early for all children from birth to three years of age.
+Children may qualify for services through ILP if they have been diagnosed with a condition (Autism, Cerebral Palsy, Down Syndrome, etc.), are at risk for or show significant delays in one or more developmental areas including; communication, gross motor, fine motor, cognitive, social/emotional, and self-help skills.